 When are you going to start, and when do you expect to finish?

 Construction on the Monroe Blocks began in December 2018 and is anticipated to be complete by 2022.

 Will there be parking for people living and working here, and for visitors?

 The project will include parking to support the new jobs, businesses and residents at Monroe Blocks – while also supporting broader parking needs in the area.
-While plans are being finalized, current design concepts call for the Monroe Blocks project to include at least 900 parking spaces.
+Exact parking plans are still being finalized.